Soybean Seed and Seedling Diseases

 - Diagnosing soybean seedling diseases can help in understanding later symptoms and final yields, and managing these diseases in future years.

-Pythium and Fusarium are more likely to occur when soil temperatures are cooler (Phytophthora and Rhizoctonia are more likely to be the culprit if soils are warmer (70 to 80 F).
+Pythium and Fusarium are more likely to occur when soil temperatures are cooler, < 59ºF (15ºC).
+Phytophthora and Rhizoctonia are more likely to be the culprit if soils are warmer, 68 to 81ºF (20 to 27ºC).

-- Commercial soybean varieties vary little for resistance to seedling pathogens (except for Phytophthora).
+- Commercial soybean varieties vary little for resistance to seedling pathogens (except for Phytophthora, covered in a separate Crop Focus).
 DuPont Pioneer does not rate varieties for resistance to these other diseases.

 - Management of seed and seedling disease is best achieved through sound planting practices to minimize stress, and through use of fungicide seed treatments.

-Because of earlier planting and higher levels of crop residue on fields, soils are generally colder and wetter at planting, and seedling diseases have increased as a result.
+- Because of earlier planting and higher levels of crop residue on fields, soils are often colder and wetter at planting, and seedling diseases have increased as a result.
 Consequently, more growers are seeing an advantage for fungicide seed treatments.
 Adding an insecticide to the treatment helps prevent insect feeding that provides an entry port for disease infection.
-Pioneer offers several fungicide, insecticide and biological seed treatment choices to help meet specific local needs for stand protection.

 Table 1.
 Summary of seed and seedling disease symptoms*.

-*Table 1 adapted from: University of Wisconsin Field Crops Plant Pathology - Plant Health Initiative..
+*Adapted from: University of Wisconsin Field Crops Plant Pathology - Plant Health Initiative.

-- Prefers cold soil temperatures (< 60 F); may be the first soybean disease found in a growing season.
+- Prefers cold soil temperatures of < 59ºF (15ºC); may be the first soybean disease found in a growing season.

 - High-residue fields and heavy or compacted soils are at higher risk because of cooler, wetter conditions.